299: No Such Thing As A Conscientious Brunette

 You just killed me at the end?

+The Telegraph wrote about this.
 There was a famous, famous, there was a deathbed video of Stanley Kubrick in which he purportedly confessed to faking the moon landings.

+Well, the Telegraph wrote up how people can tell.
 There are some signs that it's not genuinely, authentically Kubrick.

-So The Telegraph wrote: Perhaps the biggest giveaway is the fact that the man in the video quite clearly isn't Kubrick.
+So the Telegraph wrote, perhaps the biggest giveaway is the fact that the man in the video quite clearly isn't Kubrick.

-And some of the footage went up online, just an old man in a bed.
+Yeah.
+And some of the footage went up online.

+It's just an old man in a bed.
 But the interview footage also includes someone off-camera calling him Tom and

 instructing him how to act.
+So.

-you know, when you said the conspiracy theorists have thought this through carefully,
+You know, when you said the conspiracy theorists have thought this through carefully,

 there are a few holes.

 It feels a bit weird talking about it because we think it's the most insane thing to discuss.
+But the stats are really bizarre on people who think the moon landings are fake.

-So in Britain, one-sixth of people, like one in six humans in the UK, thinks they were staged.
+So in Britain, one sixth of people, like one in six humans in the UK thinks they were staged.

-So in the over 55s, it's one-eighth of people, but in people aged 24 to 35, it's more than a fifth of us who think it's fake.
+So in the over fifty-fives, it's one eighth of people, but in people aged twenty-four to thirty-five, it's more than a fifth of us who think it's fake and it's just um the internet the web of knowledge has told us the truth

-So this is how it was written up by the Guardian.
+So this is how it was written up by The Guardian.

-Sibrel, 37, demanded that Aldrin swear on a Bible that he had really landed on the moon.
+Sibrill, 37, demanded that Aldrin swear on a Bible that he had really landed on the moon.
+Aldrin, 72, declined to do so, and then his fist really landed on Sibril's face.

-James and I met Buzz Aldrin, and
+James and I met Buzz Oldrin, and

 it was kind of, we did a show with him in the UK, and it was a bit scary because every question you asked him, there was a sense when he looked back at you, because he took a few seconds before he answered any question.

 It was almost, you know, like imagine the time lag when they sent messages to space.
+It was that similar kind of distance.

-And we asked him the thing about, do you remember the?
+And you thought, he's going to punch me, he's going to punch me every single time.
+And we asked him the thing about, do you remember the

-Yeah, so we said that there was more processing power in a musical birthday card than there was on the Apollo 11 mission.
+yeah?
+So we said that there was more processing power in a musical birthday car than there was on the Apollo 11 mission.
+Yeah, he did not like that one bit.

-He didn't.
+He didn't

-He went, could this land on the moon?
+ragged the cord off us, didn't he?
+Yeah, he went, could this land on the moon?

+And slammed it on the ground.
 We went for a drink with him afterwards, didn't we?

 And my wife was there, who's Russian, and we left her and him together because we had to get one of the other guests out.

-And she was just stuck with Buzz Aldrin, didn't really have anything to say to him, and just went, sorry about the Cold War.
+And she was just stuck with Buzz Aldrin, didn't really have anything to say to him, and just went,

-Okay, we need to move on to our final fact of the show, and that is James.
+Okay, we need to move on to our final fact of the show and that is James.
+Okay, my fact this week is that Australian poppy fields have crop circles.

 They are caused by wallabies getting high and jumping around in circles.

-We think, or it could be aliens, we think it could be aliens.
+Very nice.
+We think, or it could be aliens,

-So this was an interview with Tasmania's Attorney General, Laura Giddings because Tasmania makes about 50% of the world's legally grown opium.
+So this was an interview with Tasmania's Attorney General, Laura Giddings, because Tasmania makes about 50% of the world's legally grown opium.

-So they have loads and loads of poppy fields and she said basically it's a real problem.
+So they have loads and loads of poppy fields, and she said basically it's a real problem.
+They're wrecking the crop.

 They get really, really high and then just start going round and round in circles.